south-bend-code-works/code-week/lessons/intro/code-week.md

 For example, `color:white;` means that your text-color is white.

-- [ ] Try changing the text color of the body.
+<input type="checkbox" class="checkbox"> Try changing the text color of the body.

-- [ ] Adjust the colors for the other selectors in your CSS file.
+<input type="checkbox" class="checkbox"> Adjust the colors for the other selectors in your CSS file.

-- [ ] Visit [this site](colors.commutercreative.com) for access to more colors.
+<input type="checkbox" class="checkbox"> Visit [this site](colors.commutercreative.com) for access to more colors.

-- [ ] Change all of the different text colors on your page!
+<input type="checkbox" class="checkbox"> Change all of the different text colors on your page!

 ### Maps

-- [ ] Click back to the HTML tab on Codepen.
+<input type="checkbox" class="checkbox"> Click back to the HTML tab on Codepen.

-- [ ] Visit Google Maps and type into the search bar any place in the world where you would like to visit!
+<input type="checkbox" class="checkbox"> Visit Google Maps and type into the search bar any place in the world where you would like to visit!

-- [ ] Click on the drop down menu.
+<input type="checkbox" class="checkbox"> Click on the drop down menu.

-- [ ] Select “Share or embed map”.
+<input type="checkbox" class="checkbox"> Select “Share or embed map”.

-- [ ] Click Embed map.
+<input type="checkbox" class="checkbox"> Click Embed map.

-- [ ] Click "Copy HTML".
+<input type="checkbox" class="checkbox"> Click "Copy HTML".

-- [ ] Find the `<iframe>` tag for the Google Map in your HTML code.
+<input type="checkbox" class="checkbox"> Find the `<iframe>` tag for the Google Map in your HTML code.

-- [ ] Replace all of the iframe code on your website with the new code that you just copied from Google Maps.
+<input type="checkbox" class="checkbox"> Replace all of the iframe code on your website with the new code that you just copied from Google Maps.

-- [ ] Change the `<h2>` from iframe example to the name of the location you chose.
+<input type="checkbox" class="checkbox"> Change the `<h2>` from iframe example to the name of the location you chose.

 ### Links

-If you'd like to link to other pages, you can use the <a> tag in order to do so.
+If you'd like to link to other pages, you can use the `<a>` tag in order to do so.

-- [ ] Scroll down in the HTML until you see the section for links.
+<input type="checkbox" class="checkbox"> Scroll down in the HTML until you see the section for links.

-- [ ] Swap out the links by changing the text inside `href=""` to the link of your choice, and the text of the link by changing the text between the `<a>` and `</a>` tags.
+<input type="checkbox" class="checkbox"> Swap out the links by changing the text inside `href=""` to the link of your choice, and the text of the link by changing the text between the `<a>` and `</a>` tags.

 ## Extras